AjayGowda7/Hand-Detect/README.md

 # Hand-Detect
-It basically detects the hand on webcam and plays the audio built using javascript "HandTrack.js" API
+It basically detects the hand on webcam and plays the audio, built using javascript "HandTrack.js" API